matrix-construct/construct/include/ircd/ctx/README.md

 * The primary user object is `ircd::context` (or `ircd::ctx::context`) which has an `std::thread` interface.

+* There is no preemptive interleaving of contexts.
+This makes every sequence of instructions executed a natural transaction requiring no other method of exclusion.
+It also allows for introspective conditions, i.e: if context switch
+occurred: refresh value, else the old value is good.
+This is impossible in a preemptive environment as the result may have changed at every step during and after the process.

 ### Context Switching

 A context switch has the overhead of a heavy function call -- a function with